 Buying a set of boules

-In petanque, each player typically owns his or her own set of boules.
-If after trying the game with our guest boules, you want to own your own set, we can sell you a set of Petanque America leisure boules for $20.
+In petanque, each player typically owns his or her own set of boules (metal balls).
+We provide guest boules, but if after playing for a while you want to own your own set, we can sell you a set of Petanque America leisure boules for $20.
 Or you can order your own boules online.
 For tips on buying boules online, visit the Buying Boules page.
 The best online store for petanque boules is the Petanque America online store.

 The best way to contact us is to send us a message (below).
 Your comment will be sent to us via email, and (assuming you left your email address with your comment) we will be able to reply to you via email.